NoBotz/TORtp/README.md

 redirect outbound connections into a transparent proxy, so named because its presence is intended to be invisible to clients."
 [read more: https://trac.torproject.org/projects/tor/wiki/doc/TransparentProxy]

-TORtp is a easy way to implement Tor Transparent Proxy in your (debian/ubuntu) GNU/Linux Box.
+TORtp is a easy way to implement Tor Transparent Proxy in Freepto GNU/Linux Box.

 # How it works: